Skip to content

 Other considerations

-Switching between third-party payments and Stripe
+Switch between third-party payments and Stripe

 To switch a customer from a third-party processor to Stripe:

-1. Collect a new payment method for the customer by setting up future payments or using the Customer Portal.
+1. Collect a new payment method for the customer by setting up future payments or using the customer portal.

 2. Update the subscription collection_method from send_invoice to charge_automatically and set the new payment method as the default_payment_method.